lukingroup/pylabnet/README.md

 }
 ```
 This is used to specify which IP address of the local computer should be used when creating servers in the event that it has more than one (e.g. one IP for the LAN and another IP for the Internet).
 For Windows, this is done by specifying a prefix that the IP address should satisfy, while for Linux this is done by specifying the network interface that should be used.
 To check what IP addresses and network interfaces the computer currently has, run the command `ipconfig` on Windows or `ifconfig` on Linux.

+#### Windows Firewall

+You will likely need to allow Python through Windows Firewall the first time you run Launch Control on a new machine.

 ---